michaelrambeau/it/src/documents/posts/2014-07-brastlel-remit-story.html.md

 In 2013, I was working as a web developer for a Japanese company.
 I was in charge of [Brastel Remit web site](http://brastelremit.jp) (a service of money transfer from Japan to overseas), but I was not fully satisfied by the web site, for 3 reasons:

-* The site was not mobile-friendly although statistics show that half of visitors use mobile devices.
+* The site was not mobile-friendly although statistics show that half of the visitors use mobile devices.
 * The front home page was nice but did not convey any message.
 * The subscription process, used to register new customers, was awkward.